 AVS Testing and Certification Process

 Alexa customers expect a high-quality and consistent experience across all products.
 The Amazon testing and certification process ensures your product meets user expectations before you ship.

 Product testing has two phases:

 - Self-testing – You test your own device.
 For more details, see Self-testing Process.

-- Amazon certification testing – Amazon tests your device for certification.
+- Amazon certification testing – Amazon or an Authorized Third-Party Lab tests your device for certification.

 Testing your own device the same way that Amazon tests streamlines your path to certification and reduces development time.
 Continue reading to learn about the testing process in detail for Alexa Built-in devices that implement the Alexa Voice Service (AVS).